-Tej Kohli is a technologist and investor who first rose to prominence after founding and then selling a series of companies clustered around the development of payment gateways and fraud protection services for high risk online sectors during the dot com boom.
-Collectively companies such as Estacion Tramar employed hundreds of software engineers in India and Costa Rica by the time that Tej Kohli began divesting them in a series of high value trade sales which culminated in his making a final exit from the companies in 2006.
+Tej Kohli is a technologist and investor who first rose to prominence after founding and then selling a series of companies clustered around the development of payment gateways and fraud protection services for high-risk online sectors during the dot com boom.
+Collectively companies such as Estacion Tramar employed hundreds of software engineers in India and Costa Rica by the time that Tej Kohli began divesting them in a series of high-value trade sales which culminated in his making a final exit from the companies in 2006.

-Tej Kohli is also a prominent real estate investor and the owner of the Zibel Real Estate portfolio, which holds extensive interests in South East Asia, the United Arab Emirates and Western Europe.
-The primary focus of Zibel Real Estate is in large scale residential towers and premium residences in areas where asset appreciation is being driven by the clustering of tech companies into emerging new hubs.
+Tej Kohli is also a prominent real estate investor and the owner of the Zibel Real Estate portfolio, which holds extensive interests in South East Asia, the United Arab Emirates, and Western Europe.
+The primary focus of Zibel Real Estate is in large-scale residential towers and premium residences in areas where asset appreciation is being driven by the clustering of tech companies into emerging new hubs.

 A lifelong interest in technology started when Tej Kohli graduated in Electrical Engineering from the Indian Institute of Technology Kanpur in 1980.
-In 2018 the Indian Institute of Technology conferred its Distinguished Alumnus Award upon Tej for “serving society at large” in recognition of his achievements developing technological solutions to major health challenges through the not-for-profit Tej Kohli Foundation and Tej Kohli Cornea Institute.
+In 2018 the Indian Institute of Technology conferred its Distinguished Alumnus Award upon Tej for “serving society at large” in recognition of his achievements in developing technological solutions to major health challenges through the not-for-profit Tej Kohli Foundation and Tej Kohli Cornea Institute.

-His passion for deep tech has driven Tej to focus the investments of Kohli Ventures into growth-stage ventures in machine learning, robotics, smart sensors and other enabling technologies of the artificial intelligence economy.
+His passion for deep tech has driven Tej to focus the investments of Kohli Ventures into growth-stage ventures in machine learning, robotics, smart sensors, and other enabling technologies of the artificial intelligence economy.
 In 2019 he committed over $100m committed to the ‘Rewired’ AI and robotics-focused venture studio and into the Rewired.GG esports venture fund.